eschrock/paideia-scraper/README.md

 - `--debug`: Enable debug logging for detailed output
 - `--login-only`: Only perform login, then exit (useful for testing credentials)
-- `--mock TYPE`: Use mock data of specified type instead of scraping real data (mutually exclusive with other scraping options)
+- `--mock TYPE`: Use mock data of specified type (can be combined with class names)
+  - `students`: Mock student data with realistic parent information
+  - `parents`: Mock parent data (placeholder for future real student + mock parent functionality)
-- `classes`: Class names to scrape (required unless --login-only or --mock is specified)
+- `classes`: Class names to scrape (can be combined with --mock)

 ### Examples